History is a valuable tool for us to learn and not repeat what shouldn't be repeated.

 The 1909 Transcontintal Walk Across America

 Weston had long wanted to walk across America, and now at the age of 70, he was planning to complete this event.
-Publicity was high, there were huge crowds and bands playing as Weston began his walk on March 15, 1909.
-He was anticipating covering 40 miles per day to meet the 100-day finish time.
+Publicity was high, there were huge crowds, and bands were playing as Weston began his walk on March 15, 1909.
+He was anticipating to cover 40 miles per day to meet the 100-day finish time.

 The weather would turn out to be a significant factor.
 Along the way, Weston would deal with mud ruts, flooding, rain, snow, and dangerous winds.
 He knew that there had been fraudulent claims of walking across America, so he was determined to validate his walk at all times.
 Weston also knew that a carriage with horses was not too reliable as the horses would tire out.
 He arranged for an automobile and driver to carry the supplies, such as extra clothing, food, and blankets.